martinpihrt/OSPy/tests/README.md

 Tests share a temporary OSPy data directory and disable background plug-in repository checks.
 Scheduler, API and plug-in dependencies are isolated or replaced with deterministic in-memory test objects.
 The suite can therefore run while the OSPy service is active without opening its options database, starting update checks, accessing weather services, changing real programs or touching GPIO.

-The clean-installation tests are static/offline checks.
+The clean-installation and remote-access tests are static/offline checks.
 They do not create a real Cloudflare or Tailscale account, open a tunnel, modify DNS, contact a tailnet or expose the test runner to the Internet.
-They verify the installer commands, safety guards, service configuration and documentation without requiring credentials or external services.
+Quick Tunnel footer tests mock the local `systemctl` and `journalctl` calls, so CI does not depend on systemd or Cloudflare being available.

 To additionally compile all plug-in templates and require and validate a manifest for every plug-in in the separate official OSPy-plugins repository, provide its `plugins` directory: